renuo/redmine-semantic-search/README.md

 ## Testing

+> [!IMPORTANT]
-> **Note 📒**: Make sure you are in Redmine's root directory before running the tests
+> Make sure you are in Redmine's root directory before running the tests

 The tests are written with MiniTest, the default testing framework for Ruby on Rails.